Jeremy Noble was educated at Magdalene College, Cambridge,

 ballet and Russian opera.
 He is an admirer of Diaghilev and uses

-some of the original images of the Ballets Russes in his printed
+some of the images of the Ballets Russes in his printed publications.

-publications.
-The Russian Avant-Garde immediately after the 1917
+The Russian Avant-Garde immediately after the 1917 Revolution (up

-Revolution (up to 1932) is another speciality, and a new range
+to 1932) is another speciality, and a new range of stationery and

 For many years he has been buying and selling Russian collectibles